near/near-indexer-for-wallet/README.md

+**DEPRECATED.
+This indexer is deprecated and no longer will be suppoted**

 # NEAR Indexer for Wallet

 NEAR Indexer for Wallet is built on top of [NEAR Indexer microframework](https://github.com/nearprotocol/nearcore/tree/master/chain/indexer) to watch the network and store all the AccessKeys events in the PostgreSQL database.